Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Not only do Irish Danes need a great deal of space to run around, but they also need a yard that has high fences.
 These dogs know how to jump, and once an Irish Dane realizes that they can get over your fence, you will have a hard time trying to stop them.

-Of course, it’s not just the height of your fence that matters, as Irish Danes are smart enough to use low walls, trash bins, or just about any other item left or located by the fence as a step or a springboard to get over even the tallest obstacle.
+Of course, it’s not just the height of your fence that matters.
+Irish Danes are smart enough to use low walls, trash bins, or any other item left or located by the fence as a step or a springboard to get over even the tallest obstacle.

 The Irish Dane may be a relative newcomer as a breed, but their parent breeds, the Great Dane and Irish Wolfhound, have been around for centuries.
 The Great Dane is thought to have been developed as a hunting dog during ancient Roman times, and the Irish Wolfhound saw service as both a hunting and war dog as far back as the 1st century.

-Despite being considerable taller than most small children, the Irish Dane has a gentle nature and loves spending time with children.
+Despite being considerably taller than most small children, the Irish Dane is gentle and loves spending time with children.
 They will happily tolerate a bit of poking, prodding, and even a little rough play, and when they’ve had enough, they’ll walk away without getting snappy.

 The parent breeds of the Irish Dane - Irish Wolfhound and Great Dane